monodot/monodot-co-uk/_posts/2017-06-17-webdev-woes.md

 So far, I'm finding that I'm still more comfortable in back-end work.
 No surprise there. :)

 Very similar tools and processes are being followed.
-Stable releases.
-Well-trodden approaches to software development.
-Architectural patterns.
+Familiar approaches to software development.
+Architectural patterns I know.

 By contrast, dipping my toe in the front-end is proving to be a huge learning curve for me.
 Even something as simple as including a CSS is challenging me.
 And this is even before I've written a single line of JavaScript.